 - Life support systems are replicated like-for-like (for Series IV models).

-The training involved not only how to operate the refuge chamber but more in-depth information and knowledge on some of the key concepts and principals of an emergency safe-refuge chamber.
-Making use of the newly commissioned training chamber, a strong practical focus was applied, allowing attendees to be hands-on and visually relate to the theoretical concepts.
+The training involved how to operate the refuge chamber and more in-depth information and knowledge on some of the key concepts and principles of an emergency safe refuge chamber.
+Using the newly commissioned training chamber, a strong practical focus was applied, allowing attendees to be hands-on and visually relate to the theoretical concepts.

 The trainers themselves were very eager to learn and showed great competency by the end of the sessions.
 Oyu Tolgoi is a world-class mine and has comprehensive training programs that enhance worker safety and safety culture.
 MineARC is pleased to play a small but important role in striving for this objective and will continue to contribute where we can.

-The training chamber can receive upgrades and MineARC will assist with the install of the Aura-FX Digital Fixed Gas Monitoring System in the near future.
+The training chamber can receive upgrades, and MineARC will install the Aura-FX Digital Fixed Gas Monitoring System shortly.

 On behalf of MineARC, Davy and Brad would like to give their thanks to Brian Finlay, Brett Johnsen, Bayarmagnai Amar and the entire Training Department at Oyu Tolgoi for their support and assistance.